Understanding The Personal Injury Lawsuit Process:

 2. Evaluating the Attorney

 Having the right personal injury attorney on your side can mean the difference between winning and losing your case, so choose yours carefully.
 Ask the attorney about his or her level of expertise and track record handling your type of case, their policy regarding communicating with clients, and any other questions you might have.
 At the initial meeting, the attorney will ask you many questions in order to get a full understanding of your case.
 Be wary of any attorney who, during the initial meeting, makes promises about how much money you can expect to receive.
 Good lawyers need more time to truly evaluate the value of your case, and they sometimes need to get experts involved too.
-Click here for the Four Essential Characteristics to look for in a personal injury attorney.

 3. Hiring a Personal Injury Attorney and Understanding How They Get Paid